goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 or maybe just an expensive paperweight.

-But I like a challenge, and the appeal of unlocking the 200$ Kintex UltraScale+ development board was to great to ignore.
+But I like a challenge, and the appeal of unlocking the 200$ Kintex UltraScale+ development board was too great to ignore.

 As such, I aim for this article to become the documentation paving the way to though this mirage.

 # The debugger challenge

-Xilinx outlines a list JTAG probes it supports for debugging and configuring there FPGA's.
-I do not personnally own any of these probes and am not looking to buy yet another vendor specific probe unless necessary.
-This does mean I will be scarificing the ability to interface with the very handy ILA (Integrated Logic Analyzer).
-That being said nothing is stopping us from building our own ILA equivalent logic, and like the ILA reporting the captured information though JTAG via the available the JTAG user registers

-There is open source project called OpenOCD (Open On-Chip Debugger), it's aim is to provide debugging, in-system programming, and boundary-scan testing for a wide range of embedded targets through various JTAG/SWD adapters.
-It is typically used for programming and debugging embedded SOCs.

-Given it's large library of already supported debug probes and boards, OpenOCB is common run by invoking pre-build configurations.

-That said, openOCD is acctually a very capable and configurable tool which allows us a great degree of control over what the JTAG adapter is going.
-Additionally, it has support out of the box for standard SVF(Serial Vector Format) format used to describe a sequence of JTAG operations and I know that Vivado can generate a SVF file.
-As such, although there isn't really and documentation of configuring an xilinx FPGA past the 7 series, and most of the most recent developpement are focused more on it's ability to debug embeeded Zync arm cores, I figured it should be doable.

-Wish me luck.
+Xilinx's UG908 Programming and Debugging User Guide (Appendix D) specifies their blessed JTAG probe ecosystem for FPGA configuration and debug.
+Rather than dropping $100+ on yet another proprietary dongle that'll collect dust after the project ends, I'm exploring alternatives.
+The obvious tradeoff: abandoning Xilinx's toolchain means losing ILA integration.
+However, the ILA fundamentally just captures samples and streams them via JTAG USER registers, there's nothing preventing us from building our own logic analyzer with equivalent functionality and a custom host interface.
+Enter OpenOCD.
+While primarily targeting ARM/RISC-V SoCs, it maintains an impressive database of supported probe hardware and provides granular control over JTAG operations.
+More importantly, it natively supports SVF (Serial Vector Format), a vendor-neutral bitstream format that Vivado can export.
+The documentation landscape is admittedly sparse for anything beyond 7-series FPGAs, and the most recent OpenOCD documentation I could unearth was focused on Zynq ARM core debugging rather than fabric configuration.
+But the fundamentals remain sound: JTAG is JTAG, SVF is standardized, and the boundary scan architecture hasn't fundamentally changed.
+The approach should be straightforward: generate SVF from Vivado, feed it through OpenOCD with a commodity JTAG adapter, and validate the configuration.
+Worst case, we'll need to patch some adapter-specific quirks or boundary scan chain register addresses.
+Time to find out if this theory holds up in practice.

 # The plan

-So, to resume the current plan is to buy a second hand hardware accelerator of ebay at a too good to be true price, and try to configure it with an unofficial probe using open source software without any clear official support.
+So, to resume, the current plan is to buy a second hand hardware accelerator of eBay at a too good to be true price, and try to configure it with an unofficial probe using open source software without any clear official support.
-The awnser to the obvious question you are thinking if you, like me have been around the block a few times is: so many things can go wrong.
+The answer to the obvious question you are thinking if you, like me, have been around the block a few times is: many things.

-As such, we need as to how to approach this.
+As such, we need a plan for approaching this.
-The goal of this plan is to outline incremental steps I can follow to build upon themselves with the end goal of being able to use this as a dev board.
+The goal of this plan is to outline incremental steps that will build upon themselves with the end goal of being able to use this as a dev board.

 ## 1 - Confirming the board works

-First order of buisness will be to confirm the board is showing signs of working as intended.
+First order of business will be to confirm the board is showing signs of working as intended.

-There is a high probabiliy that the flash wasn't wipped before this board was sold off, as such the pervious bitstream should still be in the flash.
+There is a high probability that the flash wasn't wiped before this board was sold off, as such the previous bitstream should still be in the flash.
-Given this board was used as an accelerator, we should be able to use that to confirm the board is working by either checking if the board is presenting itself as a PCIe endpoint or if the sfp's are sending the ethernet PHY idle sequence.
+Given this board was used as an accelerator, we should be able to use that to confirm the board is working by either checking if the board is presenting itself as a PCIe endpoint or if the SFP's are sending the ethernet PHY idle sequence.

 ## 2 - Connecting a debugger to it

-Next step is to try and get the debugger connected.
+The next step is going to be to try and connect the debugger.
-The ebay listing advertized there is a JTAG interface, but the picture is grainy enoght that where that JTAG is and what pins are available is unclear.
+The eBay listing advertised there is a JTAG interface, but the picture is grainy enough that where that JTAG is and what pins are available is unclear.

-Additionally, we have no indication of what devices are daisy chainned together onto the JTAG scan chain.
+Additionally, we have no indication of what devices are daisy chained together onto the JTAG scan chain.
-This is an essential question if we want to use JTAG for flashing, so we will need to figure that out.
+This is an essential question for flashing over JTAG, so it will need to be figured out.

-At this point, it would be strategic to use try and do some more probing into the FPGA via JTAG.
+At this point, it would also be strategic to try and do some more probing into the FPGA via JTAG.
-Xilinx FPGA's
+Xilinx FPGAs
-exposes a hand full of usefull functionalities accessible over JTAG.
-The most well known of these is likely the SYSMON, which for example allows us to get real time temperature and voltage reading from inside the chip.
+exposes a handful of useful system registers accessible over JTAG.
+The most well known of these interfaces is the SYSMON, which allows us, among other things, to get real time temperature and voltage reading from inside the chip.
-Although openOCD doesn't have sysmon support out of the box it would be worth while to build it to :
+Although openOCD doesn't have SYSMON support out of the box it would be worth while to build it to :
-1. Familize myself with openOCD scripting, usefull for building my ILA replacement down the line and when debugging
+1. Familise myself with openOCD scripting, this might come in handy when  building my ILA replacement down the line
 2. Having an easy side channel to monitor FPGA operating parameters
-3. openOCD did have support for interfacing with the sysmon's ancestor, the XADC on the series 7, so it would be a nice contribution to add
+3. openOCD did have support for interfacing with the SYSMON’s ancestor, the XADC on the series 7, so it would be a nice contribution to make

-## 3 - Figuring out the pinnout
+## 3 - Figuring out the Pinout

-The next hardest part will be figuring out the FPGA's pinnout and my clock sources.
+The hardest part will be figuring out the FPGA's pinout and my clock sources.
-The biggest questions that need awnsering will be :
+The questions that need answering are :
 - what external clocks sources do I have, what are there frequencies and which pins are they connected to
-- which transivers are the SFPs connected to
+- which transceivers are the SFPs connected to
-- which transivers is the PCIe connected to
+- which transceivers is the PCIe connected to

 ## 4 - Writing a bitstream

-For the time being I will be focusing on writing just temporary configurations over JTAG and not re-writing the flash.
+For now I will be focusing on writing a temporary configurations over JTAG to the CCLs and not re-writing the flash.

-I plan on trying to write either the bitstream directly though openOCD's `virtex2` + `pld` drivers, or by following the SVF generated by Vivado.
+That plan is to trying writing either the bitstream directly though openOCD's `virtex2` + `pld` drivers, or by replaying the SVF generated by Vivado.

-My hopes are higher for the SVF path, but since I will be generating a bitstream anyways in order to build my SVF file I will be trying both.
-Additionally, since I believe a low itteration time is paramount to project velocity and getting big things done, I also want automatize all of the vivado flow from taking the rtl to the svf generation.
+Since I believe a low iteration time is paramount to project velocity and getting big things done, I also want automatize all of the Vivado flow from taking the rtl to the SVF generation.

-Simple enogth, right ?
+Simple enough ?

-# Livness test
+# Liveness test

-A few days latter my prize arrived via extress mail.
+A few days later my prize arrived via express mail.

 {{< figure
     src="fpga.jpg"
     alt="fpga"
-    caption="My prized Kintex UltraScale\+ FPGA board also know as the decomissioned alibaba cloud accelerator.
-Jammed transiver now safely removed."
+    caption="My prized Kintex UltraScale\+ FPGA board also known as the decommissioned Alibaba cloud accelerator.
+Jammed transceiver now safely removed."
 >}}

 Unexpectedly it even came with a free 25G SFP28 Huawei transceiver rated for a 300m distance and a single 1m long OS2 fiber patch cable.
 This might not have been intentional as the transceiver was jammed in the SFP cage, but it was still very generous of them to include the fiber patch cable.
-After all who doesn't like free stuff?

 {{< figure
     src="free_stuff.jpg"
-    alt="Additional SFP28-25G-1310nm-300m-SM Huawei transiver, and 1m long OS2 patch cable"
+    alt="Additional SFP28-25G-1310nm-300m-SM Huawei transceiver, and 1m long OS2 patch cable"
-    caption="Free additional SFP28-25G-1310nm-300m-SM Huawei transiver, and 1m long OS2 patch cable"
+    caption="Free additional SFP28-25G-1310nm-300m-SM Huawei transceiver, and 1m long OS2 patch cable"
 >}}

 The board also came with a travel case and half of a PCIe to USB adapter and a 12V power supply that one could use to power the board as a standalone device.
 Although this standalone configuration will not be of any use to me, for those looking to develop just networking interfaces without any PCIe interface, this could come in handy.